DylanDoesProgramming664/tooliplang-spec/docs/overview.md

 ```

 ## Standard Libraries for ToolipLang
-Below are libraries that may be used without assigning local variables for an include builtin function call.
+Below are libraries that may be used without assigning local variables for an include builtin procedure call.
 With that said, Toolip only brings in a library from stdlib if explicitly used in a Toolip file being ran or built, or if an included library uses that global library.
 You are only required to explicitly include libraries outside of ToolipLang's standard library
 Each and every library in standard will be as independent of one another as possible, mainly relying on the core of the language to flesh out the library features